 9. Driver/sales workers and truck drivers

-With driving accidents accounting for most accidental causes of death in the United States, it’s no wonder that those who drive on our highways and roadways for a living have a higher than average work place death rate (24 out of every 100,000 people).
+With driving accidents accounting for most accidental causes of death in the United States, it’s no wonder that those who drive on our highways and roadways for a living would be considered high-risk.

 10. Power-line installers and repairers

 With this occupation, you are working with high voltage while also high in the air.
 Often you could be installing or repairing in bad weather.
 It's pretty easy to understand why this would be considered a high-risk occupation.

 When it comes time to actually apply for life insurance, in some situations, applying for what is called a simplified issue life insurance policy rather than a traditional fully underwritten life insurance policy may be the more prudent course of action especially if one is applying for life insurance for the first time.

 Fully underwritten means that the life insurance company will essentially have you go through a more in-depth process to get approved and decide how much you will pay for life insurance.